Milan, 30 October 2017

 Where things begin to get sticky is the religion’s third and actually most important pillar, the concept of johrei.
 Okada claimed that his divine revelation of 1926 gave him the power to be a channel of God’s Healing Light (“johrei” in Japanese), which could purify a person’s spiritual realm and so remove the spiritual causes of that person’s illness, poverty, and unhappiness.
 If enough people received johrei, then they would achieve Messianity and a new Messianic Age would be inaugurated.
 Okada went on to teach johrei to his followers, allowing them to achieve, like him, Messianity and spread the teachings across the world.
 Wearing a pendant containing a copy of one of Okada’s calligraphies, which allows the wearers to access the powers of Okada in the spirit world, practitioners of johrei claim to be able to channel healing light into patients by waving their hands over the their body.
 All this would be kind of cute although pretty weird if it weren’t for the fact that members of this religion forsake modern medicine, arguing that johrei alone can heal.
 So the usual stories abound of children dying of perfectly preventable diseases because their parents refused to go and see a doctor.

 In any event, Mihoko Koyama was bowled over by Okada’s teachings, and she decided to devote the rest of her life to practicing what he taught.
 After this, things get a little murky.
-She must have joined Okada’s Church of World Messianity but in 1970, for reasons that are not apparent – at least not from the “open literature” of the Internet – she split off and founded her own group, the Shinji Shumeikai group, Shumei for short, dedicated to the same three principles as Okada’s church: the pursuit of beauty through art; appreciation of nature and “natural agriculture”; the practice of johrei.
+She must have joined Okada’s Church of World Messianity but in 1970, for reasons that are not apparent – at least not from the “open literature” of the Internet – she split off and founded her own group, the Shinji Shumeikai group, Shumei for short.
+The group was dedicated to the same three principles as Okada’s church: the pursuit of beauty through art; appreciation of nature and “natural agriculture”; the practice of johrei.
 Mihoko was Shumei’s First President, her daughter Hiroko has been its Second President since her mother died.

 All just fairly weird were it not for the distasteful issue of money.
 To become a new member of Shumei, one has to participate in a three-day “training” in johrei and pay about $300 to obtain the famous pendant used during johrei.
 Members are then put under severe pressure to either bring in new recruits or to make donations, with public humiliation if they can’t meet agreed targets.
 Members are also subject to a “daily gratitude donation”, where they are expected to donate 100 yen for every meal they eat to show their gratitude for a safe daily life.
 This is equivalent to about $100 a month.
 Members are also expected to make a donation every time they visit the group’s headquarters, and of course the bigger the donation, the greater the praise.
 Whenever members have a stroke of good luck, they are encouraged to make a donation commensurate to the size of their luck.
 Conversely, when members suffer a misfortune, they are encouraged to make a donation in thanks that the spirit of Okada helped them avoid the worst.
 And so on.